David Bowie: Berlin on His Skin

 Between shadows, canvases and songs, the city that broke him and then remade him.

-When David Bowie and Iggy Pop arrived in Berlin at the end of the 1970s, the city welcomed them with its divided face: on one side the West, with the smoky clubs of Kreuzberg, the lights of Kurfürstendamm and the cabaret nights; on the other the East, grey and militarised, sealed behind the Wall.
-A fragile island in the heart of Cold War Europe, where capitalism and decadence coexisted, yet at the same time a sense of alienation hovered in the air.
-In that atmosphere of sharp contrasts, artists, addicts, students and visionaries lost and found themselves.
+When David Bowie and Iggy Pop arrived in Berlin at the end of the 1970s, the city welcomed them with its divided face: on one side the West, with the smoky clubs of Kreuzberg, the neon of the Kurfürstendamm and the restless nights of underground theatres; on the other side the East, grey and militarized, sealed behind the Wall.
+A fragile island in Cold War Europe, a place breathing both capitalism and decay, suffocated in its own alienation.
+In that atmosphere of precarious contrasts, artists, drifters, students and visionaries found – and lost – themselves.

-With Bowie’s arrival, both the artist and the city entered a new season of flourishing, rekindling that flame and transforming Berlin into a sonic and visual canvas.
+With Bowie’s arrival, both the artist and the city entered a new season of cultural bloom, rekindling that flame and turning Berlin into a canvas of sound and vision.

 Bowie chose to live in Schöneberg, the district that had seen the births of Marlene Dietrich and Blixa Bargeld.
 He even dedicated a track, Neuköln, to another Berlin neighbourhood.
-Berlin was not Paris with its romance, nor London with its eccentricity: it was a concrete jungle of junkies and outsiders, haunted by the legacy of the Expressionists and the ghost of Berber.
-Fragile, aware of its own impermanence, it lived in the euphoria of decadence while already sensing its imminent collapse.
+Berlin was not Paris with its romance, nor London with its eccentricity: it was a concrete jungle populated by eccentrics and visionaries, heir to the Expressionists and marked by a keen sense of its own transience.

-That precariousness ran through both the city and Bowie’s music.
-Heroes is not just an album but the sonic portrait of a city and of two lovers kissing in front of the Wall.
-Low and Lodger carry the same sense of alienation felt in Alexanderplatz or Bahnhof Zoo, with trams intersecting and buildings that seemed torn from a Kirchner painting.
+That condition ran through both the city and Bowie’s music.
+Heroes is not just an album, but the sonic portrait of a city and its lovers kissing by the Wall.
+Low and Lodger carry the same sense of alienation and modernity that one breathed in Alexanderplatz or Bahnhof Zoo, amid crossing trams and drab buildings that seemed torn from a Kirchner painting.

 Bowie’s fascination with German Expressionism did not spring up overnight.
 As a teenager, still David Robert Jones at the Beckenham Technical School in Bromley, he studied art and design under Owen Frampton – Peter Frampton’s father – whom he would later remember as “an excellent art teacher and an inspiration”.
 From then on, he chased jagged lines and tormented figures: Erich Heckel’s woodcuts, Kirchner’s acid faces, the distorted sets of films like Wiene’s Cabinet of Dr. Caligari or Murnau’s Nosferatu.
 Images that already seemed like music, made of edges and shadows, of raw emotion without the need for plot.
 Small wonder those visions resurfaced in Sukita’s shots for Heroes, in the violent reds of Bowie’s Berlin paintings and in the soundscapes of Low.